zefanZhang-cn/CAMIM/README.md

   > 2.The visual objects from the raw images from [HVPNeT](https://github.com/zjunlp/HVPNeT), many thanks.
   > 3.The generated images from [TMR](https://github.com/thecharm/TMR), many thanks.
   > 4.Our  generated [Captions]().

   Then you should put folders ``img_org``,  ``img_vg``,  ``diffusion_pic``,  ``caption``  under the "./data" path.

+## Path Structure
+The expected structures of Paths are:
+Multimodal Relation Extraction